-- The \$5.2 million of CEWS as an offset to wage expense for the year ended December 31, 2021 as compared to \$18.7 million in 2020.
+- In 2022, the Company implemented a share-based compensation plan within certain subsidiary business units resulting in a non-cash cost of \$3.0 million, including a one-time implementation expense of \$1.7 million. - In the comparative year ended December 31, 2021, the Company recorded \$5.2 million of CEWS as an offset to wage expense, as compared to \$18.7 million in 2020.
 Other subsidies were also received, at varying levels throughout 2021 as compared to 2020.
-Additionally, certain joint venture and associate entities also received CEWS during 2021 and 2020; - In December 2021, one of the Company's investment in joint ventures and associates took an impairment of goodwill and non-amortizing intangible assets, along with a valuation allowance on certain tax assets, resulting in the Company recording \$11.5 million share of losses from joint ventures and associates; - In March 2021, the Company sold its energy business for net cash proceeds of \$4.3 million plus a potential earn-out of up to \$3.5 million.
+Additionally, certain joint venture and associate entities also received CEWS during 2021 and 2020.
+No CEWS funding was recorded in 2022. - In March 2021, the Company sold its energy business for net cash proceeds of \$4.3 million plus a potential earn-out of up to \$3.5 million.
 The earn-out is revenue based and payable over three years.
 The Company recorded an estimated \$1.2 million as a receivable relating to the discounted deferred consideration.
-A gain of \$2.2 million was recorded on the sale; - In March, 2021, the Company and GVIC Communications Corp. ("GVIC") completed a Plan of Arrangement pursuant to which Glacier acquired all of the Class B voting common shares and Class C non-voting shares of GVIC not already held by Glacier and its subsidiary, and by a wholly-owned limited partnership of GVIC.
+A gain of \$2.2 million was recorded on the sale. - In March 2021, the Company and GVIC Communications Corp. ("GVIC") completed a Plan of Arrangement pursuant to which Glacier acquired all of the Class B voting common shares and Class C non-voting shares of GVIC not already held by Glacier and its subsidiary, and by a wholly-owned limited partnership of GVIC.
 Shareholders of GVIC received, for each GVIC Share held, 0.8 of a common share of Glacier.
-The transaction resulted in the issuance of 7,542,213 new Glacier common shares; - An impairment charge \$23.5 million for the comparative year ended December 31, 2020 and \$5.7 million for the year ended December 31, 2019.
-There was no impairment charge in the current year ended December 31, 2021: - In November 2020, the Company, through its subsidiaries ERIS Information Inc. and ERIS Information LP (together "ERIS"), acquired the assets of GeoSearch LLC, a U.S. based company, resulting in increased revenues and expenses in subsequent periods; and - In July 2020, the sale of a 45% non-controlling interest in ERI Environmental Risk LP.
+The transaction resulted in the issuance of 7,542,213 new Glacier common shares. - In November 2020, the Company, through its subsidiaries ERIS Information Inc. and ERIS Information LP (together "ERIS"), acquired the assets of GeoSearch LLC, a U.S. based company, resulting in increased revenues and expenses in subsequent periods. - In July 2020, the sale of a 45% non-controlling interest in ERI Environmental Risk LP.

-FOURTH QUARTER 2021 RESULTS AND OVERVIEW OF OPERATING PERFORMANCE
+FOURTH QUARTER 2022 RESULTS AND OVERVIEW OF OPERATING PERFORMANCE